 Key points about interstitial lung diseases

-- The cause of ILD is not known.
+- The cause is not known.
 Major contributing factors are smoking and inhaling environmental or occupational pollutants.

-- The most common symptoms of ILD are shortness of breath, especially with activity, and a dry, hacking cough.
+- The most common symptoms are shortness of breath, especially with activity, and a dry, hacking cough.

-- Tests that help measure the lungs' ability to exchange oxygen and carbon dioxide are used to diagnose ILD.
+- Tests that help measure the lungs’ ability to exchange oxygen and carbon dioxide are used to diagnose the condition.
 Blood tests and imaging tests may also be used to see how severe the problem is and monitor it over time.

-- The goal of treatment for people with ILD is to prevent more scarring and manage symptoms.
+- The goal of treatment for people with the disease is to prevent more scarring and manage symptoms.